jseb2520/auto_bitacora/README.md

 Your Google Sheet should have a sheet named "Transactions" with the following columns:
 1. Order ID
+2. Platform (BINANCE, REVOLUT, or KRAKEN)
-2. Symbol
+3. Symbol
-3. Side
+4. Side
-4. Type
+5. Type
-5. Price
+6. Price
-6. Quantity
+7. Quantity
-7. Quote Quantity
+8. Quote Quantity
-8. Status
+9. Status
-9. Time
+10. Time
-10. Update Time
+11. Update Time

 ## Usage